HortonworksUniversity/HDPAdmin2Plus/README.md

 ```
 node1

-Restart ambary-agent on all nodes
+Restart ambari-agent on all nodes
 ```
 # ambari-agent restart
 ```
 Exit from root on the ambary node – node1
 # exit
 $

+From the Ambari node (node1) download the blueprint, cluster template and host template files for your cluster build

 Get the blueprint file Multinode.blueprint
 ```